Jin Xing

+Jin Xing (金星 (Jīn Xīng); Korean: 김성; born 13 August 1967) is a Chinese dancer and TV personality.
+The most prominent openly transgender public figure in China, Jin is best known as a talent show judge and the host of The Jin Xing Show, though her visibility has been significantly curtailed by the Chinese government since 2021.

 Early life

-Jin was born in 1967 in Shenyang, China, to an ethnic Korean family (Chosŏnjok).
-Jin studied in a local Chosonjok-Chinese elementary school.
+Jin was born in 1967 in Shenyang, China, to a Chosŏnjok family.
 Her mother was a translator, and her father was a military intelligence officer.

-She was noted for her intelligence, and had won abacus contests many times.
-She was very enthusiastic about dance performance.
-At age 9, she joined the People's Liberation Army to receive dance and military training from a troupe affiliated with the Shenyang Military Region.
-At age 12, she transferred to the People's Liberation Army Art Academy, graduating in 1984.
-After graduation, she returned to the Shenyang military dance troupe, eventually attained the rank of colonel.
-She later won the national dance contest with a Central Asian ethnic dance piece.
+Jin attended a Korean-language elementary school for Chosonjok Chinese.
+When young, she participated in abacus competitions and won multiple contests.
+Passionate about dance, she joined the People’s Liberation Army at the age of nine to receive dance and military training with a troupe affiliated with the Shenyang Military Region.
+At twelve, she transferred to the People’s Liberation Army Art Academy, where she graduated in 1984.
+Following her graduation, she returned to the Shenyang military dance troupe and attained the rank of colonel.
+She later won a national dance competition with a Central Asian ethnic dance performance.

-She won a scholarship to dance in New York.
-In 1989, Jin went to New York to study modern dance for four years, studying under modern dance pioneers such as Limon, Cunningham, and Graham.
+In 1989, Jin moved to New York on a scholarship to study modern dance for four years, training under pioneers such as Merce Cunningham and Martha Graham.

 Career

 Dance

-Following her studies, Jin traveled and performed in Europe, and taught dance in Rome and Belgium, followed by a world tour, and returned to China in 1993.
-She underwent sex reassignment surgery in 1995.
+After her studies in New York, Jin traveled and performed in Europe, and taught dance in Rome and Belgium, followed by a world tour.
+She returned to China in 1993 and became one of the first in the country to undergo sex reassignment surgery in 1995.
 Her left leg was paralyzed for three months after the surgery.
-In 1999, she opened her dance troupe, Jin Xing Dance Theatre.
+In 1999, she opened China's first independent dance troupe, Jin Xing Dance Theater.

 Jin's dancing works are described by the Encyclopedia of Contemporary Chinese Culture as "startlingly original and provocative."
 These include The Imperial Concubine Has Been Drunk for Ages (Guifei zui jiu, an adaptation of the famous Peking opera title) and Cross Border–Crossing the Line (Cong dong dao xi, a collaboration with British pianist Joanna MacGregor).

+In 2024, the Jin Xing Dance Theater’s tour of the stage play Sunrise was canceled in several Chinese cities, effectively resulting in a ban on the theater in China.